Erika Jayne Shares Her Truth About Divorcing Tom Girardi After Being "Pushed" Out - News Break

 Erika Jayne Shares Her Truth About Divorcing Tom Girardi After Being "Pushed" Out

-Watch: Erika Jayne Believes Tom Girardi Was Unfaithful Before Their Split.
 Erika Jayne is getting real about her split from Tom Girardi.
 During the Wednesday, June 23 episode of The Real Housewives of Beverly Hills, the 49-year-old TV personality opened up to her co-stars about deciding to move on from her marriage of 21 years.
-The initial discussion came during a group meal at Sutton Stracke's party and followed conversations about the topic that first began in last week's installment.www.eonline.com
+The initial discussion came during a group meal at Sutton Stracke's party and followed conversations about the topic that first began in last week's installment.
+"Let's discuss the elephant in the room," Erika said in the new episode.
+"So, my life drastically changed this week.
+I let go of my Lamborghini.
+I let go of my 16,000-square-foot home.
+I let go of my marriage.
+I let go of...www.imdb.com